frankpf/safeql/README.md

 SafeQL is an experiment in making a fully type-safe SQL query builder.

+# TRIGGER WARNING

+The current code is ugly.

 ## Example usage

 Let's say you have two tables as defined in [products.sql](./tests/sql/products.sql) and [users.sql](./tests/sql/users.sql).